Mutiny on the Bounty

 Bounty had left England in 1787 on a mission to collect and transport breadfruit plants from Tahiti to the West Indies.
-A five-month layover in Tahiti, during which many of the men lived ashore and formed relationships with native Polynesians, led those men to be less amenable to military discipline.
-Relations between Bligh and his crew deteriorated after he allegedly began handing out increasingly harsh punishments, criticism, and abuse, Christian being a particular target.
+A five-month layover in Tahiti, during which many of the men lived ashore and formed relationships with native Polynesians, led those men to be less amenable to naval discipline.
+Relations between Bligh and his crew deteriorated after he reportedly began handing out increasingly harsh punishments, criticism, and abuse, with Christian being a particular target.
 After three weeks back at sea, Christian and others forced Bligh from the ship.
-Twenty-five men remained on board afterwards, including loyalists held against their will and others for whom there was no room in the launch.
+Twenty-five men remained on board afterwards, including loyalists held against their will, and others for whom there was no room in the launch.

 After Bligh reached England in April 1790, the Admiralty despatched HMS Pandora to apprehend the mutineers.
 Fourteen were captured in Tahiti and imprisoned on board Pandora, which then searched without success for Christian's party that had hidden on Pitcairn Island.
-After turning back towards England, Pandora ran aground on the Great Barrier Reef, with the loss of 31 crew and four prisoners from Bounty.
+After turning back towards England, Pandora ran aground on the Great Barrier Reef, with the loss of 31 crew and four Bounty prisoners.
 The ten surviving detainees reached England in June 1792 and were court-martialled; four were acquitted, three were pardoned, and three were hanged.

 Christian's group remained undiscovered on Pitcairn until 1808, by which time only one mutineer, John Adams, remained alive.
-Almost all of his fellow mutineers, including Christian, had been killed, either by one another or by their Polynesian companions.
-No action was taken against Adams; descendants of the mutineers and their accompanying Tahitians live on Pitcairn into the 21st century.
+His fellow mutineers, including Christian, were dead, killed either by one another or by their Polynesian companions.
+No action was taken against Adams.
+Descendants of the mutineers and their accompanying Tahitians have lived on Pitcairn into the 21st century.